 Pain control is often the focus of dog arthritis treatment in addition to the use of natural supplements and remedies to reduce the severity of symptoms.l

 The specific dog arthritis treatment selected is dependent upon the possible underlying cause.
-Different inflammatory drugs, anti-rheumatics, chemotherapeutics, and steroidal preparations may be of help moreover, nutritional management is essential through supplements such as glucosamine, fatty acids, omega-3, chondroitin and some synthetic proteins and fats.
+Different inflammatory drugs (NSAIDS, aspirin), anti-rheumatics, chemotherapeutics, and steroidal preparations may be of help moreover, nutritional management is essential through supplements such as glucosamine, omega-3 fatty acids, MSM.
+One product that combines all of these is Synovi G3 bites.

-Surgery is another way to treat some forms of arthritis in dogs, especially cases caused by non pathological factors (accidents, trauma etc.), anatomical deformities, disorders and progressive cancers.
+Surgery is another way to treat some forms of canine arthritis, especially cases caused by non pathological factors (accidents, trauma etc.), anatomical deformities, disorders and progressive cancers.

-In addition, weight reduction processes, regular light exercises, massage, placement of warm compresses are some other ways necessary to manage the arthritis.
+In addition, weight reduction processes to alleviate stress on the joints, regular light exercises, massage, placement of warm compresses are some other ways necessary to manage canine arthritis.
 These measures help in reducing symptoms and keeping joints in function.

 Have a Question, Request or Want to Share a Story that could help others?
 Our editors and pet health professionals will answer 1 question per week for free!